abeldekat/nvim_pde/README.md

 Change color-schemes:

 - on each startup, see [scripts], `vim_menu_owns`
-- telescope, [leader uu], loads all, does not show builtin color-schemes
+- telescope, [leader uu], loads all colors, does not show builtin color-schemes
 - change the palette of the current color-scheme using [leader a]

 ## On lazy loading